-In 2022, data engineers are automating common data pipelines by using ETL tools to replicate data from disparate business applications into their cloud data warehouse for analytics.
+Data engineers are automating data pipelines with ETL tools to integrate data from disparate business systems into their cloud data warehouse for various analytics use cases.

-In this comparison, we'll walk you through the pros and cons of the two platforms.
-We'll outline the functionality and the pricing models for each platform and even offer a simple framework to understand when to use each platform for data management.
+We'll outline the functionality and the pricing models for each ETL solution and even offer a simple framework to understand when (and how) to use each platform for your data integration strategy.

-The two most common use cases for data integration tools are 1) analytics, and 2) automation.
+The two most common use cases for data integration tools are: data automation & data analytics.

-Data integration solutions make it simple to extract data from APIs, databases, and files to then load the data into your data warehouse for business intelligence.
+Data integration solutions make it easy to extract data from APIs and databases, to then load the data into your data warehouse for business intelligence.
+Other companies in the space include Portable, Stitch Data, Meltano, and Matillion.

-On the other hand, automation use cases involve replacing manual tasks with real-time, automated workflows that sync data from one data source to another business application in a low-code or no-code manner.
+On the other hand, automation replaces manual tasks with real-time, automated workflows that syncs data from one data source to another business application in a low-code or no-code manner.
+Reverse ETL solutions empower data teams with tooling to automate workflows directly from the data warehouse.

 ETL platforms like Fivetran and Airbyte help business intelligence teams in three ways: